speakeasy-api/openapi-directory/SDKs/googleapis.com/notebooks/v1/java/README.md

 * `notebooksProjectsLocationsInstancesUpgradeInternal` - Allows notebook instances to call this endpoint to upgrade themselves.
 Do not use this method directly.
 * `notebooksProjectsLocationsList` - Lists information about the supported locations for this service.
 * `notebooksProjectsLocationsOperationsCancel` - Starts asynchronous cancellation on a long-running operation.
 The server makes a best effort to cancel the operation, but success is not guaranteed.
 If the server doesn't support this method, it returns `google.rpc.Code.UNIMPLEMENTED`.
 Clients can use Operations.GetOperation or other methods to check whether the cancellation succeeded or whether the operation completed despite cancellation.
 On successful cancellation, the operation is not deleted; instead, it becomes an operation with an Operation.error value with a google.rpc.Status.code of 1, corresponding to `Code.CANCELLED`.
 * `notebooksProjectsLocationsOperationsList` - Lists operations that match the specified filter in the request.
 If the server doesn't support this method, it returns `UNIMPLEMENTED`.
-NOTE: the `name` binding allows API services to override the binding to use different resource name schemes, such as `users/*/operations`.
-To override the binding, API services can add a binding such as `"/v1/{name=users/*}/operations"` to their service configuration.
-For backwards compatibility, the default name includes the operations collection id, however overriding users must ensure the name binding is the parent resource, without the operations collection id.
 * `notebooksProjectsLocationsRuntimesCreate` - Creates a new Runtime in a given project and location.
 * `notebooksProjectsLocationsRuntimesDiagnose` - Creates a Diagnostic File and runs Diagnostic Tool given a Runtime.
 * `notebooksProjectsLocationsRuntimesGetIamPolicy` - Gets the access control policy for a resource.
 Returns an empty policy if the resource exists and does not have a policy set.